GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 {% Aside %}
   To ensure Chrome users on recent versions also benefit from the new thresholds, we have backported these changes so that Chrome 79 - 85 inclusive also uses them.
-Please keep this in mind if attempting to compare data-savings from older versions of Chrome to newer ones.
+Keep this in mind if attempting to compare data savings from older versions of Chrome to newer ones.
 {% endAside %}

 We are committed to working with the web standards community to explore better alignment in how distance-from-viewport thresholds are approached across different browsers.